 A Refresher on SWOT

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 The purpose of a SWOT analysis is to objectively review what your organization is and isn’t doing well to create a synthesized view of the current state of your organization.
-Read our introductory post here!
+This article will further help you on how to do a SWOT analysis.
+But, if you need a refresher, be sure to read our introductory post here!

 Excellent strategic planning begins with a keen understanding of where you are today to build a bright and prosperous future.
 A key concept to remember is identifying the attribute and its impact, be it positive or negative.